ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 7. **Pin Gallery.** Choose and add images to each pin gallery.

 == Changelog ==

+= 1.3 - 2025-04-19 =
+* Compatibility for WP 6.8 and
+* Feature: One finger scroll on mobile (GestureHandling)

 = 1.2.2 - 2024-12-18 =
 * Compatibility for the updated Elementor colors and typography schema.